-Currently a uniform fee regardless of waste strength or source, MSD proposes to implement a tiered-fee structure that can incentivize the segregation of hauled waste to capture "clean FOG" to attrack a bio-disel market.
-Fees would be lower for residential haulsed waste, and higher industrial hauled waste.
-By having the waste characterized and hauled separately, MSD can better reduce waste products and more efficiently treat this unique customer class of waste.
+Currently a uniform fee regardless of waste strength or source, MSD proposes to implement a tiered-fee structure that can incentivize the segregation of hauled waste to capture "clean FOG" to attract a bio-diesel market.
+Fees would be lower for residential hauled waste, and higher industrial hauled waste.
+By having the waste characterized and hauled separately, MSD can more efficiently treat or manage this unique customer class of waste.
+MSD plans to recommend a new tiered fee structure for Board approval mid-2021 for 2023 implementation.
+MSD plans to conduct outreach and update management plans of the new fee structure in 2022 once the proposal is vetted and approved.